-Any use of force by a member of this department shall be documented promptly, completely, and accurately in an appropriate report, depending on the nature of the incident.
+Any use of force by a member of this department, no matter how forcefully applied, shall be documented promptly, completely and accurately in an appropriate report.
 The officer should articulate the factors perceived and why he/she believed the use of force was reasonable under the circumstances.

-To collect data for purposes of training, resource allocation, analysis, and related purposes, the Department may require the completion of additional report forms, as specified in department policy, procedure, or law.
-See the Report Preparation Policy for additional circumstances that may require documentation.
+To collect data for purposes of training, resource allocation, analysis and related purposes, the Department requires the completion of the Department Use of Force form on all uses of force.

-300.5.1 NOTIFICATIONS TO SUPERVISORS
+300.5.1 NOTIFICATION TO SUPERVISORS